Monday, 28 July 2025

-Important nuance with Behmor
+Important nuance to note with your Behmor

 The Behmor doesn’t directly display true bean temperature—it shows a chamber/wall temp.

-The actual bean temp isn't the sensor reading.
-The Behmor temps are nothing like what you'd expect from a standard drum roaster.
+The actual bean temp isn't the sensor reading & the Behmor temps are nothing like what you'd expect from a standard drum roaster.

 The Behmor roaster safety button requires users to press the START button (or C button) within a 30-second window when the timer hits 75% completion (e.g., 2:30 remaining on a 10-minute roast), indicated by a flashing display.
 Failure to do so results in Error 7 (Err7) and an automatic, forced cooling cycle to prevent fire hazards.

-π₯ Use Temp B (chamber) as your main reference
+πŸ”₯ Use Temp B (chamber) as your main reference

 Why Temp B is better